vermaayu/High-Performance-Volumetric-Rendering/README.md

 All these dependencies are already there in the project.

 ### Build
 The project was developed on Windows, Visual Studio (2019).
 The project is self contained.
-Run the solution in Debug mode on Visual Studio.
+Run the solution (VolumetricRendering.sln file) in Debug mode on Visual Studio.
 The paths should not be a problem but in the offset chance that there are, please set the paths accordingly.